Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Introduction

-In this work, we establish sufficient conditions for multitype Bienaym\'e-Galton-Watson trees (conditioned to be large in some sense to be made precise later) to converge to objects which we call multitype L\'{e}vy trees.
+Some of the results of Miermont were extended to infinitely many types by de Raph\'elis in \cite{deRaphelis.17} and a stable analog of Theorem \ref{thm:Miermont} was obtained by Berzunza \cite{MR3748121}.
+There are some additional assumptions in \cite{MR3748121} which are rather technical because each $\vec \varphi^i$ need not be in the domain of attraction of the same stable law nor even have the same stable index, and so we refer the reader to \cite{MR3748121} for details.
+We remark that in the aforementioned papers, the limit does not keep track of the types of the individuals; that is, the limit is a 'single-type tree'.

 As the precise statement of our main result requires some terminology to be introduced, we informally state our main theorem here (for a formal description see Theorem \ref{thm:MAIN} below).
-In Figure \ref{multitipeTreeGDS32000V3}, we show a simulation of such multitype tree.
+A simulation of the MBGW tree is presented in Figure \ref{multitipeTreeGDS32000V3}.